indyleo/indyleo/README.md

 ### Hello There Fellow Github Users 👋 ###

-- 🔭 I’m currently switching back to windows to mess with there kernel
+- 🔭 I’m currently back on linux using LFS as a base
 - 🌱 I’m currently learning rando
 - Pronouns: He/Him
 - Fun fact: LFS is the best distro